Museum of Contemporary Art Australia: 2010–2012: Addition

 In 2010 the museum closed for its long-desired extensions.
 They were built to a design by Sydney architect Sam Marshall, taking two forms: infill on the building's west facade, allowing shop space on the ground floor facing George Street, and the new Mordant Wing on the north.
-The latter was named after the board chairman and his wife, whose initial gift of $10 million, followed by a later $5 million, was the largest single financial contribution to it, allaying concerns that the recent financial crisis would make the addition impossible to finance.
+The latter was named after the board chairman and his wife, whose initial gift of $10 million, followed by a later $5 million, was the largest single financial contribution to it, allaying concerns that the 2008 financial crisis would make the addition impossible to finance.
 The federal, state and city governments combined for $27 million; private benefactors donated the remaining $7.5 million of the building's total $53 million cost.
-It was constructed in a Cubist architectural style, appearing as a series of overlapping white, black, and brown boxes that contrasts with the main building.
+From 2010 the building underwent a A$58 million expansion and re-development, It was constructed in a Cubist architectural style, appearing as a series of overlapping white, black, and brown boxes that contrasts with the main building.

+The building reopened as the Museum of Contemporary Art Australia.
 A portion of the new wing opened with an exhibit of work by Rafael Lozano-Hemmer in December 2011; the remainder was opened the following March.
-The wing added 4500 m2 in floor space, including a café, sculpture terrace and two harbour-side function venues, nearly doubling the museum's available exhibit space and allowing additional revenue to keep the museum financially independent (Approximately 70 per cent of the museum's annual income is from a variety of sources such as exhibitions and events, sponsorship, donations and venue hire.
-The balance is made up through ongoing funding and support from the state government through Create NSW and the federal government through the Australia Council.).
+The wing added 4500 m2 in floor space, including a café, sculpture terrace and two harbour-side function venues, nearly doubling the museum's available exhibit space and allowing additional revenue to keep the museum financially independent.
 The renovations additionally supplied the new National Centre for Creative Learning with multimedia and digital studios, as well as a 117-seat lecture theatre.
 The dual entranceways of the new wing additionally connected George Street and Circular Quay for the first time.

 Marshall's primary inspiration for the new wing was the sculptures of Donald Judd.
 The volumes of the individual blocks vary to reflect the function of the space within them.
 Their colors are taken from those appearing in the vicinity: the bridge, expressway, and various buildings in The Rocks, all visible from the museum.
 Marshall and the architects who reviewed and advised on his plans were mindful of modern additions to older museums that have not been seen as architecturally successful, such as Daniel Libeskind's addition to Toronto's Royal Ontario Museum, where the inclined walls precluded hanging paintings.